LHRK/Nanodisc-Builder/README.md

 Frist go into the generated virtual environment.
 > conda activate ND_Builder

-Use the Build_MSP_monomer.py to construc the MSP monomer given the fasta sequence.\
+Use the Build_MSP_monomer.py to construct the MSP monomer given the fasta sequence.\
 The output structure may appear to have clashed at the kinks between the tandem repeats.
 This is however solved upon a minimization.

 > ./Build_MSP_monomer.py -f base.fasta -o base